-In American Sign Language (ASL), fingerspelled loan signs (unlike fingerspelling) are the ASL signs that a fingerspelled English word is evolved into a sign.
+Unlike regular fingerspelling, fingerspelled loan signs are the signs that a fingerspelled word is evolved into a sign.
 They are also known as lexicalized fingerspelling.
-These loanwords are the "borrowing" of signs from some English words.

 Below are some examples of the loan-signs or loanwords which usually marked with a "#" followed by capital letters:

-There are some other ASL loanwords that don't look like fingerspelling and ASL students are often surprised to learn that those ASL signs originated from fignerspelling below:
+A few other fingerspelled loanwords don't look like the other fingerspelled loanwords at all and ASL students are often surprised to learn that the ASL signs were originated from fingerspelling such as:

 DO-DO, NO, HA-HA, NO-GOOD (#NG).